3. Embrace your weird. It’s what changes the world for the better.

 Prince is the ultimate example of how weird create’s change.

 He transcended social boundaries of gender yet was “someone” exceedingly attractive to the opposite sex.
 He found ways to express himself through music and fashion that somehow transcended while at the same time being held to iconoclast status by the general pop culture appreciating public.
-He also had several pet doves, only ever wore platform shoes, would routinely steal his (ex) wife Mayte’s clothes and tailor them for himself.
+He also had several pet doves, only ever wore platform shoes and in rare occasions some of the sneakers at https://vessifootwear.com/ , would routinely steal his (ex) wife Mayte’s clothes and tailor them for himself.
 Because that’s how he rolled and we all loved it.